CubingSoda/EmojiScript/README.md

 ## Custom Emojis

-Be sure you have the userscript installed, before adding custom emojis.
+Be sure you have the userscript installed before adding custom emojis.

+Now, EmojiScript already comes premade with many emojis that are available to use without having to do anything!
+You can even suggest for more to be added by filling out the <a href="https://forms.gle/KWbqeHSixazhfXEe7">Google Form</a>.
+However, if you just want your own set, that's okay too.

-To get custom emojis, go <a href='https://pastebin.pl/' target='_blank'>here</a> and type in your custom emojis.
+To get your own custom emojis, go <a href='https://pastebin.pl/' target='_blank'>here</a> and type in your custom emojis.
 They must be in a **valid** JSON format.
 The key should be the emoji short-hand, like `:pog:`.
 The value should be the image URL to the corresponding key.
 For example, `":pog:" : "https://i.imgur.com/xtwJIzL.png"` is a valid key-value pair.

 Here are some tips: